Tutorials

 }

 The above example provides us with the general formatting of a condition.
-The logic is straighforward and doesn't factor in any nuances beyond what has been entered in the Webform field.
-We can modify the condition to include more complex logic by referrencing a Webform (forge) epression within our PDF (cast) field condion.
+The logic is straightforward and doesn't factor in any nuances beyond what has been entered in the Webform field.
+We can modify the condition to include more complex logic by referencing a Webform (forge) expression within our PDF (cast) field condition.

 "condition": {